GabeScott/standard-works-vault/General Conference/2007 April - Life’s Lessons Learned.md

 # Life’s Lessons Learned

-*By Joseph B. Wirthlin - Of the Quorum of the Twelve Apostles*
+By Elder Joseph B. Wirthlin - *Of the Quorum of the Twelve Apostles*

 *Given in the April session of the 2007 General Conference*

+>*I urge you to examine your life.
+Determine where you are and what you need to do to be the kind of person you want to be.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2007/04/lifes-lessons-learned?lang=eng)